 Note: If you already have an existing report, you can also add a data source directly from it by clicking Add data in the report toolbar.
 We’ll cover more about the report toolbar later in this article.

-- If you see a pop-up asking you to complete your Google Data Studio account setup, just follow the instructions to continue using the service.
+- If you see a pop-up asking you to complete your Looker Studio account setup, just follow the instructions to continue using the service.